marcellolee03/autovas-selfscan/README.md

 4. **Report Processing**: Converts scan results to structured CSV format
 5. **Data Analysis**: Processes vulnerability data alongside system environment information
 6. **AI Patch Generation**: Creates customized remediation scripts using LLM APIs

-### Generated Patch Examples

-The repository includes real examples of AI-generated remediation scripts in the `/Generated Scripts` directory.
-These samples demonstrate the quality and variety of patches produced by different LLMs when processing actual vulnerability scan results.

-**For research evaluators**: Please refer to the `/Generated Scripts` folder to examine the AI-generated code samples that showcase the system's capabilities in producing contextually appropriate security patches.